JeewooC/BookReviewProject/README.md

-# project 1 for web programming with python and javascript
+# Project 1

+Web Programming with Python and JavaScript